k2view-academy/K2View-Academy/academy/Training_Level_1/01_Fabric_Introduction/1_3a_Installation_Process.md

 In order to proceed with this course, we provide the possibility to either run Fabric on your PC (windows only) or access a pre-configured environment on Amazon cloud.

-Keep in mind that the minimal requirement necessary to install Fabric are as follow:
+Keep in mind that the minimal requirement necessary to install Fabric for development/training purposes are as follow:
 * Memory requirements
 + Memory usage	8GB minimum, 16GB recommended
 + Disk space	30GB